 He retired from the Air Force as a lieutenant colonel in 1986.
 On active duty, he flew the U-2, F-4 Phantom, the T-38, T-37, and the T-33.
 His decorations included two Distinguished Flying Crosses, 12 Air Medals, two Meritorious Service Medals, and other Air Force and Vietnam awards.

 Barrilleaux earned a bachelor of science degree in chemical engineering from Texas A&M University, College Station, in 1964 and a master of science degree in systems management from the University of Southern California in 1979.
-He has accumulated more than 5,800 hours of flying time over a period of 33 years and is currently the oldest active U-2/ER-2 pilot.
+He has accumulated more than 5,800 hours of flying time over a period of 33 years and was the oldest active U-2/ER-2 pilot.